A booster dose of the COVID-19 vaccine helps improve the protection you have from your first 2 doses of the vaccine.

-The JCVI advises that the booster vaccine dose should be offered no earlier than six months after having the second dose of the vaccination.
+The JCVI advises that the booster vaccine dose should be offered no earlier than three months after having the second dose of the vaccination.
 Like your previous doses, the vaccine will be given in your upper arm.

 People will be offered the vaccine through a range of services.
 Primary care teams will vaccinate care home staff and residents.
 Health and social care staff will be directed to book their appointments through employers and members of the public will be invited to get their booster through a GP-led service and/or be contacted by the NHS to book through the national COVID-19 vaccination booking service to get their vaccination in a designated pharmacy, vaccination centre or GP-led service.

 Why aren’t most younger people being offered a booster?

 As most younger adults will only have received their second COVID-19 vaccine dose in late summer or early autumn, the benefits of booster vaccination in this group will be considered at a later time when more information is available.
 In general, younger, healthy individuals may be expected to generate stronger vaccine-induced immune responses from primary course vaccination compared to older individuals.